Grey gurnard

 The grey gurnard (Eutrigla gurnardus) is a species of ray-finned fish from the family Triglidae, the gurnards and sea robins.
 It is native to the eastern Atlantic Ocean, the Mediterranean Sea, and the Black Sea.
 It is caught as a food fish and is known for producing sounds.
 It is the only member of the monotypic genus Eutrigla.

 Taxonomy

 The grey gurnard was first formally described in 1758 as Trigla gurnardus by Carl Linnaeus in the 10th edition of the Systema Naturae with the type locality given as "British seas".
 In 1938 the British ichthyologist Alec Frederick Fraser-Brunner classified this species within the monotypic genus Eutrigla.
-The genus name combines the prefixc eu meaning "well" or "very" with the genus name Trigla, this species has enlarged, bony, keeled scales along its lateral line.
+The genus name combines the prefix eu meaning "well" or "very" with the genus name Trigla, this species has enlarged, bony, keeled scales along its lateral line.
 The specific name is a latinisation of the English word gurnard.